saicharanreddygoli/Doctor-Appointment-Booking-System/README.md

 ### General Access (Public)

 *   **Home (`/`):** Landing page.
+*   **Register (`/register`):**
-*   **Register (`/register`):** Create a new account.
-The form shows both "User" and "Admin" options, but the backend logic ensures only the *first* user ever to register can successfully choose "Admin".
-Subsequent attempts to register as "Admin" will be rejected.
-Standard "User" registration is always permitted (if email is unique).
+    *   Create a new account.
+The form shows both "User" and "Admin" options.
+    *   **Initial Admin Registration:** The **very first user** to register can successfully select "Admin" and create the administrator account.
+    *   **Subsequent Admin Registration Attempts:** If an admin account already exists in the database, any subsequent attempt by a user to register and select "Admin" will be **blocked by the backend**, and an error message will be displayed on the frontend indicating that an administrator already exists.
+    *   **Standard User Registration:** Registering as "User" is always permitted via this form (assuming the email is unique).
+    *   Successful registration (either user or the first admin) redirects to the Login page.
-*   **Login (`/login`):** Log in with existing credentials.
+*   **Login (`/login`):** Log in with existing credentials (User, Doctor, or Admin).
 Redirects to `/userhome` or `/adminhome` based on user type.

 ### User Role (`type: 'user'`)